-2 Ways to Transfer Music from iPod to iTunes on Mac
+2 Ways to Transfer Music from iPod to iTunes Mac

-Out of the two ways to transfer your music from your iOS device to your Mac, the best way is obvious as you will see below:
+Out of the two ways to transfer music from iPod to iTunes Mac, the best way is obvious as you will see below:

-Step 3: On the screen, you should see a button that says “Transfer iDevice Media to iTunes”.
+Step 2: On the home interface, you should see a button that says “Transfer iDevice Media to iTunes”.
 Click it, then click the “Start” button when it shows up.

 In addition, you can manage your music much more effectively using TunesMates’ intuitive interface.
-It will find and help you delete duplicate files, and you can also preview songs before you delete or transfer them.
+It will find and help you delete duplicate files.
 If you want a truly detailed view of the music on your iPod and you want real control over how your songs are transferred, TunesMate is definitely the way to go.

-Transfer Music from iPod to iTunes Using iTunes – More Complicated
+Transfer Music from iPod to iTunes Mac with iTunes

-Naturally, you can also transfer your music from your iPod to your Mac using iTunes itself.
+Naturally, you can also transfer music from iPod to iTunes Mac using iTunes itself.
 If you have no other tools, then this is the default one to use, though it is inherently limited as you will see.
 Here is how to transfer music from iPod to iTunes mac using iTunes:

 Step 1: Prevent Your iPod from Syncing